suganyaS10/mainstreet-code-challenge/README.md

 Every time the company's zip code is updated this city and state should be updated.

-The City and State should be added as attributes to the Company object.
+The City and State should be added as attributes to the Company object. - Done.
+A rake task is added in bin/setup to prepopulate for existing Companies.

 ### ☐ Include test coverage for all your changes

-For all functionality extend or add tests from existing tests.
+For all functionality extend or add tests from existing tests. - Done